 QUICK ANSWER

 If you need to retake the Florida real estate exam after a long break, do not restart by rereading every chapter.
-First check your DBPR eligibility, your 63-hour course completion date, and whether your exam authorization is still usable.
-Then take a fresh Florida-specific diagnostic, rebuild stale topics in order of exam weight, update any 2026 law changes, and take a full timed practice exam before scheduling Pearson VUE again.
+First check whether your DBPR application window and 63-hour course completion are still valid.
+Then treat any old score report as a clue, take a fresh Florida-specific diagnostic, rebuild the highest-weight topics first, refresh math and current-law updates, and schedule Pearson VUE only after eligibility and timed practice both support it.

 2 yrs